 - Bring these records to the med mal attorney consultation.

 - If your case involves wrongful death, try to obtain the death certificate showing the cause of death.

-While we would like for you to gather the above information, we understand this may not be possible.
+While our Florida doctor malpractice lawyers would like for you to gather the above information, we understand this may not be possible.
 If you cannot get these records, our law firm can obtain them for you.

 Florida’s Statute of Limitations on Bringing Your Med Mal Claim

 Florida has a strict two year statute of limitations period which starts the day you knew, or should have know, about the potential for medical malpractice.
 Florida courts have interpreted this statute of limitations period harshly.
 If the statute of limitations period lapses before your lawyer begins the pre-suit process, your case will be barred from being brought.

 With Florida medical malpractice litigation, delay is not your friend.
 Take action now if you suspect you or a loved one was wrongfully injured by a healthcare provider, hospital or doctor.
 Contact our proven Florida doctor malpractice attorneys.

 Questions about Your Florida Medical Malpractice Lawsuit?

-Obtain your free FL medical malpractice case evaluation now by calling 1-844-253-8919.
-Our compassionate and experienced lawyers are here to help answer your questions.
+Obtain your free case evaluation now by calling 1-844-253-8919.
+Our compassionate and experienced FL medical malpractice attorneys are here to help answer your questions.
 We also represent other cases such as nursing home negligence, ALF abuse, and health aide agency negligence.
 Contact us today!